Standard Bank: ICBC deal

 In October 2007 the Industrial and Commercial Bank of China acquired a stake of about 20% in Standard Bank for US$5.5bn.
 Half the stake came from ICBC acquiring existing shares and half from new shares.
 ICBC will also get two seats on the board of directors.

 Bank charges

 In 2005 Standard Bank was rated as having the lowest bank charges in South Africa.
 By 2010 that had changed, to the extent that Standard Bank was rated by Finweek's review of SA bank charges as having amongst the highest bank charges in the country.
 A report by Afriforum confirmed Standard Bank's position as having the highest bank charges in the country along with Absa Bank.

 Customer service

 The South African Customer Satisfaction Index (SAcsi) of 2015 and 2016 rated Standard Bank as being lowest among South African banks in terms of customer service.
 Its overall movement in this index has shown a mild decline from previous ratings.

 Consumer satisfaction at Standard Bank rose by 2.4%, from 75.3 in 2019 to 77.7 in 2020.

-That is still the lowest among South Africa's biggest banks.